Time-consistent stopping under decreasing impatience: Proofs for Section

-Since our sample space $\Omega$ is the canonical space equipped with the (augmented) natural filtration $\F$ generated by the Brownian motion $W$, the martingale representation theorem holds under current setting.
+Since our sample space $\Omega$ is the canonical space for Brownian motion with the right-continuous Brownian filtration $\F$, the martingale representation theorem holds under current setting.
 This in particular implies that every martingale has a continuous version.
-Let $\{M_s\}_{s\ge t}$ be the continuous version of the martingale $\{\E[\delta(s_0-t_0) g(X^{t,x}_{s_0})\mid\Fc_s]\}_{s\ge t}$.
+Let $\{M_s\}_{s\ge t}$ be the continuous version of the martingale $\{\E^{t,x}[\delta(s_0-t_0) g(X^{}_{s_0})\mid\Fc^t_s]\}_{s\ge t}$.
 Then, \eqref{2nd eqn} immediately implies that it holds a.s. that